luisjo819UCLA/SPP_Causal_forest/README.md

 # Replication Package – Causal Random Forest for SPP (Ser Pilo Paga)

-This project estimates the **heterogeneous treatment effects (HTE)** of the *Ser Pilo Paga (SPP)* financial aid program on various outcomes such as university enrollment, graduation, and long-term labor market performance. *Ser Pilo Paga (SPP)* is a colombian student loan scheme, where the loan is forgiven as long as the student graduates from the program.
+This project estimates the **heterogeneous treatment effects (HTE)** of the *Ser Pilo Paga (SPP)* financial aid program on various outcomes such as **university enrollment, graduation, and long-term labor market performance**. *Ser Pilo Paga (SPP)* is a colombian student loan scheme, where the loan is forgiven as long as the student graduates from the program.
 The analysis focuses on how the effect of receiving the SPP scholarship varies across individuals with different baseline characteristics.
+The program admision depends on a threshold in the socioeconomic score (SISBEN) and academic score (SABER 11).

 ### Causal Identification Strategy